||Does the proportion of juveniles living in poverty vary by State?

 [ CSV file ]

-- In 2011, the proportion of juveniles living in poverty exceeded the national average in 24 states and the District of Columbia.
+- Nationally, 17.5% of youth under age 18 were living in poverty in 2017; the proportion of juveniles living in poverty exceeded the national average in 23 states and the District of Columbia.

 Internet citation: OJJDP Statistical Briefing Book

 .
 Online.
 Available: https://www.ojjdp.gov/ojstatbb/population/qa01403.asp?qaDate=2017.